Sean McVay: Coaching career

-Tampa Bay Buccaneers
+Early years

 McVay began his coaching career as an assistant wide receivers coach with the Tampa Bay Buccaneers in 2008 under head coach Jon Gruden.

-Florida Tuskers

-In 2009, McVay was the quality control/wide receivers coach for the Florida Tuskers of the United Football League (UFL).
+The next year, McVay was the quality control/wide receivers coach for the Florida Tuskers of the United Football League (UFL).
 With Florida, McVay first worked under Jay Gruden, who was the Tuskers offensive coordinator.